-- Preview Email Newsletter

 Continental Divide Trail Coalition Raises Concerns Over USDA Forest Service Post-Fire Recovery Actions (10)

 WASHINGTON, Feb.
 2 -- The Continental Divide Trail Coalition (CDTC) has submitted a public comment letter to the U.S. Department of Agriculture Forest Service, expressing concerns about the agency's plans for a nationwide environmental assessment regarding post-fire recovery actions on National Forest System lands.
-The coalition, a nonprofit organization dedicated to preserving the Continental Divide National Scenic Trail (CDNST), emphasizes the need for careful consideration of the potential im more ST
+The coalition, a nonprofit organization dedicated to preserving the Continental Divide National Scenic Trail (CDNST), emphasizes the need for careful consideration of the potential impacts that these recovery actions could have on th more ST

 Environmental Groups Warn USDA Forest Service Post-Fire Logging Plan Could Harm Forest Recovery (10)